 View the FAQs Sheet

-Costa Mesa Graduate Benefits
+Costa Mesa Cohort Graduate Benefits

 While everyone is welcome, Costa Mesa EATS graduates are eligible for a coordinated package of business development, marketing, and promotional support designed to help businesses grow after completing the program.
 Benefits are available for up to one year following graduation.